icook3/Group40_Capstone/README.md

 ## Development Notes
 - Modular ES6 code, no build step required.
 - See each JS file for further documentation.

-- To add additional unit options, add a new class for the units, with an attribute name, and methods convertTo(val) and convertFrom(val), that is in the folder src/js/units.
-See the other classes there for examples of what it should look like.
-Then, edit the files src/js/units/index.js and src/html/mainMenu.html to add the new units to the menu and the program

 You can find a live example at https://gioandjake.com/zlow (recommend to use Chrome)